Highlights of the “Software Pillar of Open Science” workshop

 Isabelle BLANC (Ministère de l’Enseignement supérieur et de la recherche)

-Roberto DI COSMO (Inria, Université Paris Cité)
+Roberto DI COSMO (Inria, Université Paris Cité, Software Heritage)

 Mathieu GIRAUD (CNRS, Université de Lille)